GSCrawley/redux_tutorial/README.md

 ## What’s a reducer?
 A Redux reducer is just a JavaScript function.
 It takes two parameters: the current state and action

+## The type property drives how the state should change and it's always required by Redux.
+The payload property instead describes what should change, and might be omitted if you don't have new data to save in the store.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts